 Business attire – no exceptions!
 If you have tattoos, cover them.
 If you have facial piercings, remove them.

-Arrive Early: Arrive 5-10 minutes early for your appointment, unless otherwise instructed.
+Arrive 5-10 minutes early for your appointment, unless otherwise instructed.
 Greet the receptionist warmly and professionally.
 This is your first impression and you want to make it a great one!

 Stand up to greet your interviewer with a gentle handshake and a smile.
-Express yourself with impeccable manners but don’t over do the politeness.
+Express yourself with impeccable manners but do not overdo the politeness.
 Sit up straight, yet comfortably.
 Make eye contact with the interviewer whenever you can.
 Maintain a good conversational style and think about your responses before answering.
 Listen without interrupting.
 Answer the questions with a focus on what you can do for the practice, not what you want from the job.
 Bring questions to ask of the interviewer.

 Send a brief thank you note.
 Make sure that EVERYTHING is spelled correctly.